 Storing vegetable chips

-Put the vegetable chips while they are still warm on a large baking sheet and let them dry out well.
-Initially it may seem like the chips are still limp but everything is good.
-Once cooled, you can store the chips in a sealed box or in a warm dry place as above the heater.
+Put the chips on a large baking sheet while they are still warm.
+This way they dry out well.
+It may seem at first that the chips are still limp, but all will be well.
+When they have cooled sufficiently, store them in a sealed box or without a lid in a warm dry place, such as above the heater.

 Serving

-Find our Labneh in many local food stores and Delhaize
+Our Labneh can be found in many food stores, and in Delhaize